 The last thing you want is to have an awkward atmosphere when doing your portrait shoot.
 Interact with the person you are doing a portrait of.
 Yes, you will have some photos that can go straight into the trash.
 But the keepers will be better, trust me.

-Talk with your subject.
+Talk about your subject.
 Ask questions.
 My questions are usually related to their business since we are taking photos for their business.
-It will keep them distracted of the fact that you are pointing a camera at them.
+It will keep them distracted by the fact that you are pointing a camera at them.

 Burst, burst, burst

 For a good portrait, you have to shoot a lot.
-Well, the way I shoot at least.
+Well, the way I shoot, at least.
 Recently I have been reading a lot of photographers talking about “shooting intentional.”
-Which is correct in a way, but please, don’t be too frugal with the clicks.
+This is correct in a way, but please, don’t be too frugal with the clicks.
 This might be one of the more ‘controversial’ of my portrait photography tips.